 How does the program work?

-Returning students, who would like to live in Gender Inclusive Housing, will self-select this option through the Online Room Selection process.
-New students should contact Dawn Ohanessian, Associate Director of Housing, for more information.
+Returning students, who would like to live in Gender Neutral Housing, will self-select this option through the Online Room Selection process.
+New students should contact Dawn Ohanessian, Associate Director of Housing Operations, for more information.

-Will random roommates be assigned in gender-inclusive rooms?
+Will random roommates be assigned to gender-neutral rooms?

-No. Gender-inclusive housing is voluntary; no student will be assigned to gender-inclusive housing unless they have opted in.
+No. Gender-neutral housing is voluntary; no student will be assigned to gender-neutral housing unless they have opted in.
 Students will not be matched with random opposite-gender roommates through the housing process.
-Please contact the Assistant Director of Housing in ORL if you are interested in gender-inclusive housing but do not have a requested roommate.
+Don't hesitate to get in touch with the Assistant Director of Housing if you are interested in gender-neutral housing but do not have a requested roommate.

 What if one of the roommates wants to change rooms, cancels their assignment, or leaves mid-year?

-Residents participating in gender-inclusive housing can participate in the room change process.
+Residents participating in gender-neutral housing can participate in the room change process.
 However, if one resident cancels or leaves during the year, the remaining resident:

 1. Can request another roommate (preferred),